 If you aren't in a state with legal online sports betting, you can place legal sports picks at FendOff Sports.
 Read our FendOff Sports review for more information and get our exclusive welcome bonus below:

 Betting on sports is supposed to be fun and part of what you take from it comes from the quality of the site you're using.
-Of course, winning is the thing that will dictate whether you're truly having fun or not, but user experience goes a very long way and picking one of the best NCAA basketball betting sites can make things much easier and actually help you win money at times.
+Of course, winning is the thing that will dictate whether you're truly having fun or not, but user experience goes a very long way.
+Picking the correct site can make things much easier and actually help you win money at times.

 Before blindly choosing an operator to go with, consider all the factors that go into making that decision.
 To help you out, consider following these steps: